ADVERTISEMENT: AAMI-121124-70

 What are demerit point limits?

-Drivers accumulate demerit points on their licence until they reach a limit within a 3-year period.
+Drivers start with zero points on their licence and accumulate demerit points for each offence until they reach a limit within a 3-year period.
 This period is measured from the first to the latest offence.
 The points limit for refusal or suspension of licence within that period is usually 13 points.
 It depends on your driver status or licence type:

 • Unrestricted licence – 13 points